-The information below is based primarily on the memorial books held at Malvern which Ian Quickfall, and now Paul Godsland, the Malvernian Society archivists, have arranged to be digitised with the official memorial web site still in development.
+The information below is based primarily on the memorial books held at Malvern College which Ian Quickfall, and now Paul Godsland, the Malvernian Society archivists, have arranged to be digitised with the official memorial web site still in development.

 The main battles have tried to be identified in which Old Malvernians died in.
-Many though were killed in the general attrition of Trench Warfare which was so vividly described in the book 'Nothing of Importance' by Bernard Adams.
+Many though were killed in the general attrition of Trench Warfare which is so vividly described in the book 'Nothing of Importance' by Bernard Adams.

 Son of Harold John and Georgina Adams, of St. John's, Oakwood Avenue, Beckenham, Kent.

 He returned to the front in January 1917 and a few weeks later he was severely wounded leading his men in an attack on Serre on the 26th February and died the following day in hospital.
 His fellow officers included 2nd Lieutenant Siegrfried Sassoon who according to the Unit War Diary was 'struck off' on the same day.
 Siegrfried Sassoon while at Craiglockart Hospital gave Wilfred Owen his annotated copy of 'Nothing of Importance' when he heard that Owen was going back to the front in October 1917.
 The book is now in the 'Wilfred Owen Collection' at the Weston Library, part of the Bodleian Library, University of Oxford.
 Sassoon wrote on the fly leaf that he is referred to as Scott in the book.The full annotations made by Siegrfried Sassoon can be seen here

-Biography at https://livesofthefirstworldwar.org/lifestory/192079 and at http://forgottenpoetsofww1.blogspot.de/2014/11/bernard-adams-1890-1916-british.html and at back of his book.
+Biography at livesofthefirstworldwar and at forgottenpoetsofww1 and at back of his book.

 Service record:WO 339/14873

 Unit War Diary: WO 95/1665/1